Skip to main content

 Quick Install

-Add to Cursor Add Revyl MCP to Cursor If the button does not open Cursor, go to Settings > MCP > Add and add server revyl with args mcp, serve.
+Restart Cursor after saving.
+If you previously ran revyl auth login, no API key is needed.
 Install in VS Code Install in VS Code Insiders Claude Code: claude mcp add revyl -- revyl mcp serve Codex: codex mcp add revyl -- revyl mcp serve

-The one-click buttons install the MCP server without an API key.
+The one-click buttons install the server without an API key.
 Run revyl auth login first, or add REVYL_API_KEY to your MCP config afterward.
-See the manual setup sections below for full config with env vars.

 Prerequisites